 Growing potatoes is simple and offers a rewarding gardening experience for two reasons: 1.
 Planting a small amount can yield an abundance.
 2. Harvesting them feels like finding a hidden, bountiful treasure.
 Read below and learn to grow your own potatoes in a small space.
-We’ve also included a favorite breakfast recipe that uses homegrown spuds.

 Small space potato growing